 - Tesla Model 3 Performance: 30 kWh / 100 mi.

 - Kia Niro EV: 30 kWh / 100 mi.

 - Volkswagen ID.4: 35 kWh / 100 mi.

 - Porsche Taycan 4S: 42 kWh / 100 mi.

 - Audi e-tron: 43 kWh / 100 mi.

-The EPA has a miles per gallon of gasoline-equivalent standard, or MPGe for short.
+The EPA has an MPGe (miles per gallon of gasoline-equivalent) standard.
 A car that gets 100 miles on 33.7 kWh of electricity gets a 100 MPGe score, according to U.S. News and World Report, because one gallon of gas and 33.7 kWh both generate the same amount of heat: 115,000 BTUs.